Obstetrics and Gynaecology

 IMMEDIATE-onset or SEVERE Penicillin Hypersensitivity

-Contact ID Consultant for advice.
+Contact Gynaecology Consultant for advice.

 Comments